pratapladhani/mcs-labs/labs/autonomous-support-agent/README.md

 5. Search for `ServiceNow List records` and select **List records**

+6. Ensure your connection is selected from the dropdown, or select `Create New Connection` and enter the details from the Lab Resources.

-6. Select **Add and configure**
+7. Select **Add and configure**

 > [!TIP]
 > You may need to set the connection again for the buttons to be available.

-7. Rename the tool to `Get ServiceNow ticket details`
+8. Rename the tool to `Get ServiceNow ticket details`

-8. Update the description to: `Gets the details of an incident using its incident number`
+9. Update the description to: `Gets the details of an incident using its incident number`

 > [!TIP]
 > The description helps the AI know when to use this tool and what it does.